DhareshP/dso-pipeline-terraform/README.md

 git add .
 git commit -m "Initial pipeline setup" git push origin main
-This will automatically trigger the GitHub Actions workflow, building your application, scanning for vulnerabilities, and deploying it to AWS EC2.
-After the workflow completes, you can view the EC2 public IP and S3 log file name in the GitHub Actions run logs under the "Terraform Apply" step, or by running terraform output if you have local Terraform access to the state.
+This action will automatically trigger the GitHub Actions workflow.
+After the workflow completes, the EC2 public IP and S3 log file name will be available in the GitHub Actions run logs under the "Terraform Apply" step.

-Automation Benefits
+12. Automation Benefits
-With this pipeline, the entire deployment process is fully automated.
-Developers can focus on writing code, knowing that every push to the main branch will trigger a secure and efficient deployment to AWS, without the need for manual AWS console interactions.
+This fully automated pipeline streamlines the deployment process.
+Developers can concentrate on coding, confident that every push to the main branch will trigger a secure and efficient deployment to AWS, eliminating manual AWS console interactions.
 This significantly reduces deployment time, minimizes human error, and enhances overall development velocity.